symfony-cmf/symfony-cmf-docs/getting-started/menu.rst

-    The ``MenuItem`` and ``MultilangMenuItem`` content types exist to preserve backwards compatibility with previous versions of the bundle, but they simply extend their Node couterparts.
+    The ``MenuItem`` and ``MultilangMenuItem`` content types exist to preserve backwards compatibility with previous versions of the bundle, but they simply extend their Node counterparts.
+These classes are deprecated, and will be removed in a later version.

 Admin support
 -------------